Giant Magellan Telescope: Primary mirrors

 The telescope will use seven of the world's largest mirrors as primary mirror segments, each 8.417 m in diameter.
 These segments will then be arranged with one mirror in the center and the other six arranged symmetrically around it.
 The challenge is that the outer six mirror segments will be off-axis, and although identical to each other, will not be individually radially symmetrical, necessitating a modification of the usual polishing and testing procedures.

 The mirrors are being constructed by the University of Arizona's Steward Observatory Richard F. Caris Mirror Lab.

 The casting of each mirror uses 20 tons of E6 borosilicate glass from the Ohara Corporation of Japan and takes about 12–13 weeks.
 After being cast, they need to cool for about six months.
 Each takes approximately 4 years to cast and polish, obtaining a finish that is so smooth that the highest peaks and valleys are smaller than 1/1000 of the width of a human hair.

 As this was an off-axis segment, a wide array of new optical tests and laboratory infrastructure had to be developed to polish the mirror.

 The intention is to build seven identical off-axis mirrors, so that a spare is available to substitute for a segment being recoated, a 1–2 week (per segment) process required every 1–2 years.
 While the complete telescope will use seven mirrors, it is planned to begin operation with four mirrors.

-Segments 1–3 are complete.
-Segments 4–6 are undergoing polishing and testing.
-Segment 7 was planned for casting in 2023.
+As of 2024, segments one to three are complete—two are in storage and the third is undergoing optical testing to demonstrate figure control with the GMT test mirror cell—while the remaining four segments have been cast and are in various stages of fabrication.
+In October 2024, a completed segment was installed in a support-system prototype at the University of Arizona's Richard F. Caris Mirror Lab, beginning a six-month optical test of the primary mirror support system.

 The primary mirror array will have a focal ratio (focal length divided by diameter) of f/0.71.
 For an individual segment - one third that diameter - this results in a focal ratio of f/2.14.
 The overall focal ratio of the complete telescope will be f/8 and the optical prescription is an aplanatic Gregorian telescope.
 Like all modern large telescopes it will make use of adaptive optics.

 Scientists expect very high quality images due to the very large aperture and advanced adaptive optics.
 Image quality is projected at a 20-arcminute field of view, correctable from 0–20 arcminutes.
 The images will be sharp enough to resolve the torch engraved on a U.S. dime from nearly 160 kilometers (100 miles) away and expected to exceed that of the Hubble Space Telescope.